The term chemotherapy has come to mean a treatment of cancer by using anti-cancer medicines called cytotoxic medicines

 Chemotherapy and later cancer

-There is a very small risk that cytotoxic medicines may cause another form of cancer much later in your life.
+There is a very small risk that chemotherapy may cause another form of cancer much later in your life.

 Some cytotoxic medicines can: